gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 flightsRefinedDF = spark.read.format("parquet").load("s3a://flight-bucket/refined/flights")
 ```

+> **What you should see:** No output — reading Parquet is also lazy.
+Spark records the source path and schema but reads no data yet.

 With the `flightsRefinedDF` DataFrame in place, register the two DataFrames as temporary tables in Spark SQL

 ```python